 Actuated: motorised (moveable) mask to remove the blend from the light path.
 A solution optimised for systems which show both light and dark scenes for prolonged periods.

-This results in high-performance blending, superior to any plain-edge or sawtooth mask solutions that are also used – and it can withstand high light flux without degradation.
+Our blending solutions give you high-performance blending, superior to any plain-edge, layered or sawtooth mask solutions that are also used – and it can withstand high light flux without degradation.

 However, with advanced notice and with quick provision of customer design data we can often turn systems around significantly faster.

-GBvi does not offer complete display system solutions and integration; our normal mode of operation is to work with integrators and to develop good working relationships with them.
+GBvi does not offer complete display system solutions and integration; our normal mode of operation is to work with integrators and to develop good working relationships.

 However, for darker scenes, the overlap region will quickly become visible as the leakage light from adjacent channels sums together.